-On October 13, 2014, at approximately 3:00 p.m., I entered the Fast Stop Convenience Store to purchase a bottle of water.
-I proceeded down the aisle toward the cooler until I suddenly felt my legs go out from under me.
-As I fell, both my hands raked across the shelving and my left leg twisted unnaturally beneath me.
+On October 5, 2020, at approximately 7:30 a.m., I went into the Fast Stop Convenience Store to buy some sodas and snacks for work.
+I headed down the aisle toward the cooler until I suddenly felt my legs go out from under me.
+As I fell, both my hands raked across the shelving, and my left leg twisted unnaturally underneath me.

-As I slowly stood up, I realized I had slipped and fell on a wet substance I later identified as soda.
-As a result of the fall, my hands were bloodied and my left leg was in great pain.
+As I slowly sat up, I realized I had slipped and fallen on a wet substance that looked and smelled like soda pop.
+As a result of the fall, my hands were bloodied, and my left leg was in great pain.

 INJURIES AND TREATMENT